 Origins of Youth Mentoring

-The excellent Peer Resources Network in Canada recently circulated the following information on the origin of the word ‘Mentor’, which makes for interesting reading.
+A few years ago, the Peer Resources Network in Canada circulated the following information on the origin of the word ‘Mentor’, which makes for interesting reading.

 Here are four stories presented as the true origin of the term mentor or mentoring: